-Students who need to arrange for extended testing time for online placement exams (Math, Spanish, French, or Itailian) should fill out the form on the Testing Accommodation Center to do so.
-Requests for other exams should be directed to the department of the exam directly.
-Review the Language Deparment contacts for more information.
+Students who need to arrange for extended testing time/accommodations for online placement exams should contact the department of the exam directly.
+Please find the appropriate contact information for the placements below:

 Accommodations made for placement tests may not reflect how those same accommodations will be made during the school year.
 It is important that students with disabilities contact the Office of Services for Students with Disabilities (SSD) as soon as possible to discuss your school year needs.
 SSD can also assist with making accommodation arrangements for online placement exams beyond extended time.